HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 ## Launching HandBrake

 You may launch HandBrake by quickly clicking twice (double-clicking) on the cocktail & pineapple icon[^about-icon].
+Depending on your system settings, a single click may suffice.

 ![HandBrake icon](../images/icon.png)![Double-clicking HandBrake icon](../images/icon-click.gif)